Konrad Krajewski: Personal life and views

 Krajewski was a close collaborator of Pope Francis.
 He is known for his direct approach to social issues and bold gestures, claiming that the Catholic Church’s commitment is to human dignity over bureaucracy.
-Krajewski embodies the vision of a Church that is close to the poor, actively serving rather than preaching from afar, as reflected in his motto Misericordia (Mercy).

 Krajewski is discreet about his views and prefers to focus on assigned tasks and the humanitarian effort.
 However, he has spoken out in the past about the importance of unity of the Church in times of crisis and adversity.